Memorial High School

 The class will focus on mastering IEP goals set by the ARD committee and preparing students to achieve successful scores on state STAAR assessments.
 Furthermore, the classroom is committed to providing Functional, Community Based Instruction, which is an integral part of the curriculum.

 If transportation is provided, parents/guardians must adhere to district transportation policies and assist transportation personnel in providing a safe and positive experience for all students.
 Special bus arrangements should be communicated effectively to appropriate personnel in a timely manner.

 All students are expected to adhere to district policies regarding absences, tardiness, and make-up day procedures.
 Attendance will be monitored by the Special Education case manager.
 Your assistance in maintaining accurate attendance is greatly appreciated.

 Parent/Teacher conferences provide opportunities for the teacher and parent to discuss student concerns and to lend insight for planned direction.
 Arrangements can be made with the Special Education Teacher.
 Conference times will be scheduled during the teacher’s conference time.
 Spiral notebook journals will also be sent home for daily communication with parents.
 Please contact the teacher for any immediate concerns.

 The safety of the students is of utmost importance.
 Your child is expected to adhere to all classroom rules to promote an atmosphere conducive to learning.
 The rules are as follows:

-All grades will be determined by the Special Education teacher utilizing probe sheets, quizzes, participation, effort, and retention of learning.
+All grades will be determined by the Special Education teacher utilizing probe sheets, observations, work samples, quizzes, participation, effort, and retention of learning.
 The classroom adheres to the grade values provided by the EISD policies for high schools.

 Assessments:State assessments are required to be administered to Special Education students.
-All students in the classroom will adhere to the requirements and policies of State Assessments, including the variety of STAAR Assessments available to the students.
+All students in the classroom will adhere to the requirements and policies of State Assessments, including the variety of STAAR Assessments available to each student.